 With 20 years experience working with Alberta’s most vulnerable young people, David has a passion for developing programs & policy that meet their unique needs.
-David led the development of Supporting Healthy and Successful Transitions to Adulthood: A Plan to Prevent and End Youth Homelessness and now supports its implementation across ten communities.
-He is also tasked with leading key strategic policy and pan-Canadian engagement.
+David led the development of Supporting Healthy and Successful Transitions to Adulthood: A Plan to Prevent and End Youth Homelessness, Canada’s first targeted plan to address youth homelessness, and supported its implementation across ten communities.
+David has taken a leave from Government of Alberta, to support A Way Home’s national youth homelessness efforts as the Director of Policy and Planning.
+He is a firm believer in harnessing the strength and leadership of the community and the voices and experiences of young people in helping shape effective and long-lasting policy change.